-This is one theory and I won’t dispute that, but what if we were wrong?
-What if there is an order to the chaos.
-What if Carl Jung had it right when he discovered the idea of synchronicity and broke away from Freud’s argument that the ego’s primary concern was led by urges and drives for gratification.
+This is one theory, and I won’t dispute that, but what if we were wrong?
+What if there is an order to the chaos?
+What if Carl Jung had it right when he discovered the idea of synchronicity and broke away from Freud’s argument that the ego’s primary concern was led by urges and drives for gratification?
 What if synchronicity is real?
 Have a look at Carl Jung’s discovery.

-The Power of Myth Joesph Campbell
+The Power of Myth Joseph Campbell

 Return to Love Marianne Williamson